jschomay/lost-game-ai-asset-server/README.md

 # Generative AI pipeline for "Lost" infinite exploration game

-This is the backend to my experimental AI game [Lost](https://github.com/jschomay/Lost) presented in the 2023 AI Engineer Summit (link coming soon).
+This is the backend to my experimental AI game [Lost](https://github.com/jschomay/Lost) presented in the 2023 AI Engineer Summit (talk is linked below).

 This repo includes: